Quantreo/quantreo/docs/docs/FEATURES ENGINEERING/volatility.md

         Column name for open prices (default = 'open'). close_col : str, optional
-        Column name for close prices (default = 'close'). k : float, optional
+        Column name for close prices (default = 'close'). window_size : int, optional
+        The number of periods used in the rolling calculation (default = 30). k : float, optional
         The weighting parameter for the open-to-close variance component, as described in Yang & Zhang (2000).
 Empirical research suggests 0.34 as the optimal value.